 Is there any general advice you would give in the employment area?

 The employment and immigration regime – which is fairly static – is a key consideration, particularly in the context of employees who are assigned or temporarily seconded to work in the United Arab Emirates from a non-UAE jurisdiction.
 Employees require local sponsorship through a locally licensed and registered entity in the United Arab Emirates, which is both employer and location-specific, permitting the employee to work only at the premises of the employer through which they have obtained their visa sponsorship.
 Limited exceptions to third-party working exist.
 Accordingly, by virtue of such sponsorship, the assignee or secondee will be deemed an employee of the local UAE entity, irrespective of any concurrent home country employment and documentation.

-An integral element of the visa sponsorship application process is the registration of a standard prescribed (dual Arabic/English) labour contract in a form prescribed by the Ministry of Labour or applicable free zone authority, depending on where in the United Arab Emirates the sponsor is licensed and registered.
-For companies falling under the Ministry of Labour’s direct jurisdiction, there is an additional requirement to enter into a standard prescribed job offer letter, which must be registered with the Ministry of Labour.
+An integral element of the visa sponsorship application process is the registration of a standard prescribed (dual Arabic/English) labour contract in a form prescribed by the Ministry of Human Resources and Emiratisation or applicable free zone authority (with certain limited exceptions), depending on where in the United Arab Emirates the sponsor is licensed and registered.
+For companies falling under the Ministry of Human Resources and Emiratisation’s direct jurisdiction, there is an additional requirement to enter into a standard prescribed job offer letter, which must be registered with the Ministry of Human Resources and Emiratisation.
 Companies cannot rely on their own internal employment contracts in substitution of the prescribed form labour contract and, where internal contracts are in place, they must ensure consistency in their documentation – both company-specific and UAE labour contract-specific documentation.